UNC Adams School of Dentistry

 - Tuberculosis screening.

 - Verification of health insurance.
-The University of North Carolina at Chapel Hill requires all eligible students to have health insurance (see the UNC Campus Health Student Health Insurance Web site.)
+UNC–Chapel Hill requires all eligible students to have health insurance (see the UNC Campus Health Student Health Insurance website.)
 Students are required to waive with existing creditable insurance each semester or they will automatically be enrolled in the UNC System Student Health Insurance Plan, which is administered by Student Blue/BCBS of NC.
-To waive or enroll/renew, visit the Student Blue Web site.
+To waive or enroll/renew, visit the Student Blue website.

 - American Heart Association certified CPR for Healthcare Providers training.
-Documentation of current certification is required of the matriculating student.
+Documentation of current certification is required of the matriculating student and is to be submitted through eKeeper.
 (Note that the school requires in-person CPR skills assessment.)